Why Client Communication and Education Remains one of the Biggest Obstacles in SEO in 2020

 During this year’s Covid-19 pandemic, many businesses have been forced to review their marketing budgets and make some necessary adjustments.
 This includes trimming back on monthly expenses, and making decisions regarding what to continue to invest in from a marketing perspective.

-As an SEO provider, trying to keep clients updated on everything that has been completed each month, and why those tasks and implementations are important, has always been one of the leading challenges.
+As a Baltimore SEO provider, trying to keep clients updated on everything that has been completed each month, and why those tasks and implementations are important, has always been one of the leading challenges.
 Communicating everything that has been completed, from analyzing data and competitors, to various on-page SEO implementations, can be an obstacle for two reasons: 1) it’s almost impossible to document everything that has been completed, and 2) explaining why those implementations and tasks were important almost always goes in one ear and out the other when you’re working with clients who don’t fully understand what SEO is.

 What is SEO?